aspnet/Razor.VSCode/README.md

 The [Razor syntax](https://docs.microsoft.com/en-us/aspnet/core/mvc/views/razor) provides a fast, terse, clean and lightweight way to combine server code with HTML to create dynamic web content.
 This repo contains the tooling to enable Razor in Visual Studio Code.
 The Razor tooling ships as part of the [Visual Studio Code C# extension](https://marketplace.visualstudio.com/items?itemName=ms-vscode.csharp).

+This project is part of ASP.NET Core.
+You can find samples, documentation and getting started instructions for ASP.NET Core at the [Home](https://github.com/aspnet/home) repo.

 ## Get started

 To use the Razor tooling for Visual Studio Code: